So now you have a great password. That doesn't matter a whole lot of you don't protect it properly.

 Second, if you fill these in, the password reset function may be triggered by the challenge questions instead of your e-mail.
 That means that if I have or can guess the challenge responses, I may be able to unlock your account without having access to your e-mail account first!

-Just ask President Obama who's Twitter account got taken over and used for spam just because he entered real answers to challenge questions (and go figure that someone in the world knew where he lived, what his dog's name is and so-forth)!
+Just ask President Obama, whose Twitter account got taken over and used for spam just because he entered real answers to challenge questions (and go figure that someone in the world knew where he lived, what his dog's name is and so-forth)!

 The simplest solution for this is to use a privacy alias.
 By using fake data that you can easily remember, you're not only making the data you provide worthless to the site you've given it to, but a bad guy won't be able to guess.